Running on Ice

-Running on Ice is the second album by Vertical Horizon, released independently in 1995, and later re-released by RCA.
-It was produced by John Alagia (John Mayer, Dave Matthews Band), Doug Derryberry and Matt Scannell.
-Though still technically a duo and acoustic based, Running on Ice featured many guest musicians (most notably Carter Beauford of the Dave Matthews Band on drums), giving the album more of a full band sound.
+Running on Ice is the second studio album by the American rock band Vertical Horizon, released independently in 1995 and later re-issued by RCA.
+It was produced by John Alagía (John Mayer, Dave Matthews Band), Doug Derryberry, and Matt Scannell.
+Though still technically a duo and acoustic-based, Running on Ice featured many guest musicians (most notably Carter Beauford of the Dave Matthews Band on drums), giving the album a full-band sound.
 Derryberry also contributed keyboards and vocals.
-Two of the album's songs ("Wash Away" and "The Man Who Would Be Santa") appeared on the 2nd Aware Compilation.
+Two of the album's songs ("Wash Away" and "The Man Who Would Be Santa") appeared on the second Aware: The Compilation album.